dares to teach must never cease to learn.” -- John

 that the average homeschool family teaches one on one

-approximately 1-1/2 to 3 hours per day, it's no wonder
+approximately 1-1/2 to 3 hours per day, it's not that hard to give the equivalent education in less time.
+See Sample

 public schools require 23 Carnegie Units for graduation.